Andruw Jones: Minor leagues

-Major League Baseball

 Atlanta Braves (1996–2007)

+Early career

 The Braves brought Jones up to Atlanta on August 15, 1996, when he was just 19 years old.
 In his first career major league game, Jones went 1-for-5 with a run batted in and a run scored.
 In his second game, he went 2-for-5 with a home run and a triple.
 He had his first multi-homer game against the Reds on August 22.
 He spent his early time in the majors playing in right field because established center fielder Marquis Grissom was already entrenched in the position.
 He finished the season batting .217 with five home runs and 13 RBIs.
 In the National League Championship Series against the Cardinals, Jones batted .222 with a home run and 3 RBIs.
 The Braves won the Series and advanced to the World Series.

 In Game 1 of the 1996 World Series on October 20, Jones was able to demonstrate his talents on the national stage.
 He connected for two home runs to left field on his first two at bats as the Braves routed the New York Yankees 12–1.
 Jones became the youngest player ever to homer in the World Series at the age of 19 years, 180 days, breaking Mickey Mantle's record of 20 years, 362 days — on what would have been Mantle's 65th birthday.
 Jones joined Gene Tenace as the only other player to hit home runs in his first two World Series at bats.
 Tenace did it in 1972 with the Oakland Athletics.

 Jones became the Braves' everyday right fielder in 1997.
 Jones hit his first home run of the season against Jeff McCurry of the Rockies.
 Jones had his second multi-homer game against the Cubs on July 22.
 On August 31, Jones went 3-for-3 with a home run and five runs batted in a game against the Boston Red Sox.
 Jones finished his rookie season with a .231 batting average, 18 home runs, and 70 runs batted in.
 Jones also showed his speed by stealing 20 bases.
 He finished fifth in Rookie of the Year voting.
 In 1998, he moved to center field nearly full-time and had a much more encouraging season.
 He hit his 30th home run of the season against Florida on September 13.
 He also won his first of ten consecutive Gold Glove Awards.
 In the National League Division Series, Jones went 0-for-9 but drew 3 walks.
 The Braves won the series against the Cubs.
 In the 1998 NLCS against the San Diego Padres, Jones batted .273 with a home run and two RBIs.
 However, The Braves lost the series in six games.